The Best Plastic-Free Kettle - Healthy and Stylish

 I found that most of the kettles available hurt my hands dreadfully when lifted.

 I have neuropathy in my hands, synovitis in my wrists, and fibromyalgia, so minimizing pain is important, especially as I have many cups of tea, coffee and herbal tisanes each day!

 I needed to find one that had a handle I could easily hold and pour, that was cordless and metal (for ease of keeping clean).

 I chose the Alice Elegance by Ottoni Fabbrica, not for being plastic free, but for the way it didn't hurt my hands.
 Plus it looks so stylish!

 However, after reading much more about how chemicals leeched from plastics can affect our bodies, I'm really glad I bought it!

 I was shocked when I found out the link between plastics and hormonal diseases, as I had extreme endometriosis which developed into untreatable adenomyosis because it was not detected until too late.

 Just how much of an impact the plastic microwave and storage containers, plastic kettle, egg poacher and other plastic food appliances had on my endometriosis, I can't be sure.
 However, I will certainly minimize any future exposure for both me and my family!

 Alice - beautiful and all-metal

-Ottoni Fabbrica (now Metalgo), an Italian design company, have developed a range of super-stylish, all metal kettles, with the most popular being their Alice model - a cordless 1.7L electric version.
+Ottoni Fabbrica (now Metalgo), an Italian design company, have developed a range of super-stylish, all metal (stainless steel) kettles, with the most popular being their Alice model - a cordless 1.7L electric version.